YossefMohamed/SVM_simple_implementation/README.md

 ![CVS data](https://www.mltut.com/wp-content/uploads/2020/12/SVM-1.jpg)
 <br/><br/><br/>

-#### we wil split the dataset into X and Y. Here X represents independent variables "Age and Salary"and Y represents dependent variables "purchased". which we use them as Training set
+#### we wil split the dataset into X and Y. Here X represents independent variables "Age and Salary"and Y represents dependent variables "purchased". which we use them as Training set.

 ### we got 93% accuracy